 Ice cool Iceland

-If you fancy going somewhere different and literally cool in every way, then consider a visit to Iceland.
+If you fancy a cold-climate honeymoon that is literally cool in every way, then consider a visit to Iceland.
 Just three hours from London, you can watch the Northern Lights, visit hot natural springs and soak in geothermal pools, scuba dive and quad bike.
 There’s also a big nightclub scene in Reykjavik, if that’s your thing.
 It’s a great winter and summer destination and if you go during June, July and August you’ll enjoy 20 hours of straight daylight.

 Joy in Japan

 Love sushi?
 Always wanted to visit Japan?
 Your honeymoon should be a holiday to remember and Japan offers an amazing once-in-a-lifetime cultural experience.
 It’s one of the top places to go skiing but if you go to the Hakuba Valley in the Japanese Alps you can also see the local snow monkeys keeping warm in the hot springs and dip into a hot tub yourself.
 A cold-climate honeymoon for everybody.

 The skiing is amazing for both downhill skiers and snow boarders and you can choose from a luxury hotel to self-catering accommodation.
 There are plenty of English speakers to help you if your Japanese isn’t up to scratch and the village apparently has a great atmosphere.
 Get there on the bullet train from Tokyo (a lifetime experience in itself).